 Taking a phased approach to retirement, whereby you go part-time before eventually stopping work completely can also have advantages, as a slow or gradual transition into retirement can make it easier to adjust to.

-What working into retirement means for your pension
+What working into retirement means for your pensions

 You can also delay when you claim your pension from any defined contribution schemes you pay into.
 This means your retirement savings will have longer to grow, hopefully providing you with a bigger pension pot when you eventually stop work, although there are no guarantees.